 The MTWG representatives for each Member organization are shown in Appendix A.

-The expectation is that all MTIs will try to meet these principles, while acknowledging that some principles may not be applicable to each and every MTI.
+An MT Plan is the blueprint/roadmap of the MTI that includes but is not limited to a timeline, metrics, intended outcomes, coordination with RA programs, and an EM&V plan.
+It is analogous to Staff’s ‘"Market Transformation Accord" described in Appendix E.

-See Appendix D for illustrative example.
+See Appendix D for an illustrative example.
 The intake form will need to be finalized by the MTA(s) in consultation with the Market Transformation Advisory Board (MTAB).

 Ideally, the general criteria for MTIs remain essentially the same throughout all three Phases but differ in the level of rigor with which they are assessed.
 See Appendix C.

+The MTA need not list external program limitations that would be grounds for rejection, whether CPUC decision, state legislation, or other publicly available rules and regulations.
+At the same time, the MTA can reserve discretion to issue a peremptory rejection of an MTI that does not meet the published peremptory criteria, as the MTAs cannot imagine all types of MTIs that might be submitted.

 See Section 4: Stakeholder Roles and Responsibilities.
 Initiative Review Committee(s) could be formed for each MTI or groups of MTIs as desired by the MTA(s) and/or the MTAB on an as needed basis.